z0r0z/VZ/docs/src/README.md

 # ZAMM

-Contemporary Uniswap V2 (VZ) Singleton.
+Contemporary Passive Liquidity AMM Singleton.
 By [z0r0z](https://x.com/z0r0zzz).

-Deployed efficiently to every chain at [``](https://contractscan.xyz/contract/).
+Deployed efficiently to every chain at [`0x00000000000008882D72EfA6cCE4B6a40b24C860`](https://contractscan.xyz/contract/0x00000000000008882D72EfA6cCE4B6a40b24C860).

 Changes are meant to cause little disruption to the familiar and battle-tested [Uniswap V2 core](https://github.com/Uniswap/v2-core).
 While also introducing efficiency and optimized patterns the public has otherwise made through opinionated forks.
-VZ should consolidate, reform and optimize these variations as much as possible to represent a simple and useable VZ.
+ZAMM should consolidate, reform and optimize these variations as much as possible to represent a simple and useable singleton.

 Changes include the following: